Fios-Quest/YouTube-Scripts/src/space/newtype.md

 # }
 ```

+Now we've even removed the code branch that was theoretically impossible anyway.

+###

 It's worth pointing out that these types only exist at compile time.

 In memory, in our running program, these types are all exactly the same: